 Load the Mini Excavator Properly

-After selecting the best transport trailer, load your compact excavator properly.
+After selecting the best hauling trailer, load your compact excavator properly.
 We always recommend checking the Operation and Maintenance Manual to ensure they follow the basic loading procedures and avoid critical actions.

 Correctly loading your machine onto the hauling equipment or trailer means the trailer is parked on firm, level ground.
-The parking brakes should also be secured, and the wheels must always be blocked.
+The parking brakes should also be secured, and the wheels must permanently be blocked.

 We highly suggest using metal loading ramps featuring a slip-resistant surface.
-When loading the machine onto the trailer correctly, you need to travel up the metal ramp with the heaviest end.
+When loading the machine onto the trailer correctly, you must travel up the metal ramp with the heaviest end.

 Secure the Equipment